Sonatype Nexus Repository 3.50.0 Release Notes

 High Availability Deployment Options PRO

 Sonatype Nexus Repository Pro customers can now achieve high availability using one of our high availability deployment options with Amazon Web Services, Azure, Kubernetes, or manual setup.
 High Availability comes with some additional system requirements and considerations, so be sure to check out our help documentation on this exciting new feature.
-Read more below

 Conan Revisions Support for Hosted Repositories PRO

 Sonatype Nexus Repository Pro now supports Conan revisions for hosted repositories when using an H2 or PostgreSQL database (revisions are not supported on OrientDB).
 If you are unfamiliar with Conan revisions, this feature allows you to make changes to your artifacts while maintaining a single Conan reference.
 Take a look at Conan’s documentation for detailed information about revisions.
 Also read our Conan format help documentation for full details and requirements.
-Read more below

 We know that Sonatype Nexus Repository is essential to your business, which is why we created multiple resilient deployment options that provide dynamic failover support to reduce downtime and data loss.
 These deployment options meet most of our customer's needs; however, we know that some enterprises need their deployments to achieve high availability (HA).

-With this release, we introduce a new active-active deployment pattern to accomplish a highly available Sonatype Nexus Repository deployment.
+This release introduces a new active-active deployment pattern to accomplish a highly available Sonatype Nexus Repository deployment.

 HA is designed to protect against the following scenarios: